-Reflectors and Diffusers: I use cheap white foam boards to bounce light back onto the plate and reduce shadows.
-This inexpensive round reflector comes in handy when I want to cast a golden or silver tone to the food.
-It also doubles as a diffuser.
+Reflectors and diffusers: I mostly use cheap white foam boards to bounce light back onto the plate and reduce shadows.
+You can also bring out more shadows by using a black foam board.
+I buy my foam boards at craft stores or Target.
 Sometimes I hang sheer white fabric over the window to soften the lighting source, too.

 Recommended photography software

 I use Adobe Lightroom to organize and edit my digital photos.
 I don’t know what I would do without it!
 I prefer it to Photoshop because it helps me keep my files organized and easy to find, and provides exceptional control over exposure adjustments.
 It is also significantly less expensive than Photoshop.